ajraj27/ajraj27/README.md

 </p>
 <br/>

-:pushpin: Liked this introduction, You can also made similar for yourself.
+:pushpin: Liked this introduction, You can also make similar for yourself.
 Star and Fork this [README](https://github.com/ajraj27/ajraj27) :pencil: